Ify0/SoftwareQualityAssignment/Scrum.md

 Key Aspects of User Stories:

-1. **Capturing Requirements**: User stories encapsulate specific features or functionalities that address user needs.
+1. **Capturing Requirements**: User stories have specific functionalities that address the users needs.
 By articulating requirements in a user-centric manner, teams gain a deeper understanding of the problem domain and can tailor their solutions accordingly.
 2. **Facilitating Collaboration**: User stories promote collaboration between stakeholders and development teams.
-By involving stakeholders in the creation and refinement of user stories, teams ensure that their efforts are aligned with customer expectations and business objectives.
+By involving stakeholders in the creation and editing of user stories, teams ensure that their efforts are aligned with customer expectations and business objectives.
-3. **Enabling Prioritization**: User stories provide a basis for prioritizing work items within the product backlog.
-By assigning relative importance to each user story, teams can make informed decisions about which features to focus on during Sprint Planning.
+3. **Enabling Prioritization**: User stories provide a basis for prioritising work items within the product backlog.
+By assigning which is more important to each user story, teams can make informed decisions about which features to focus on during Sprint Planning.
 4. **Enhancing Estimation**: User stories serve as the basis for task estimation in Scrum.
 By breaking down features into smaller, more manageable units of work, teams can estimate the effort required to implement each user story with greater accuracy.

 Overall, user stories play a critical role in ensuring that development efforts are focused on delivering tangible value to the customer, while also providing a framework for effective task estimation within the Scrum framework.